OdedRub/jenkins-eks-project/README.md

 ## Introduction

-This project is an example of depoying a web-based application on an AWS EKS's cluster, automatically, using a Jenkins CI/CD pipeline.
+This project is an example of deploying a web-based application on an AWS EKS's cluster, automatically, using a Jenkins CI/CD pipeline.
 The web-based application provides weather forecasts for various cities using the OpenWeatherMap API to retrieve weather data, and displays the forecast of the requested city/country for the next 7 days.
 The application is built using Python, Flask and Kubernetes, allowing for scalability and easy deployment.

 ## Installation and Usage